alissa-huskey/python-class/docs/lessons/functions.md

 {{ leftcol }}

-To define a function with a parameter, put the parameter (variable) name you picked inside the paranthesis on the `def` line.
+To define a function with a parameter, put the parameter (variable) name you picked inside the parenthesis on the `def` line.

 {{ rightcol }}